Raising Concerns around Livestock Abattoir Capacity

 That’s why CFFO has written to the Canadian Food Inspection Agency (CFIA) with an explanation of how these suspensions are affecting producers.
 We also outlined our animal welfare concerns around longer transporting distances and wait times, as well as the waste of food that results when animals are not being processed.

 Basically, we’re saying that there has to be some regard for livestock producers when a meat plant is shuttered because of a regulatory infraction.
 We are asking that the CFIA work with relevant businesses and organizations to make sure producers have timely access to abattoir space at another facility – one that is within a reasonable distance in the event of a temporary or permanent closure.

 We’re not asking for our food safety and animal welfare rules to be relaxed.
 We’re just asking the CFIA to consider the needs of farmers – the first link in the meat industry food chain.

 There’s a lot of demand for meat these days, and it’s not decreasing.
 Our producers deserve to be able to run their businesses, be successful and provide consumers with the high-quality product they deserve.
 I know that, along with the CFFO, many other farm and commodity organizations have raised their concerns.
 We welcome further conversation with CFIA to resolve these issues.

-Clarence Nywening is President of the Christian Farmers Federation of Ontario.
+Clarence Nywening is Board of Directors President of the Christian Farmers Federation of Ontario.
 The CFFO Commentary represents the opinions of the writer and does not necessarily represent CFFO policy.
 The CFFO Commentary is heard weekly on CFCO Chatham, CKXS Chatham, and CKNX Wingham.